sans11-kumar/SummarizeMe/project_explanation.md

 The extension will:
 1. Record URLs that the user visits or selects
 2. Extract content from those web pages
-3. Use LLM technology to generate concise summaries
+3. Use LLM technology to generate concise summaries with user-selected models
 4. Store this information for the user's reference
-5. Provide configuration options through a settings page
+5. Provide configuration options through a settings page including model selection
+6. Dynamically use the appropriate model based on user preferences

 ## Technical Implementation

 - Uses Manifest V3, the latest extension architecture
 - Employs service workers for background processing
 - Utilizes content scripts for web page interaction
-- Implements browser storage for data persistence
+- Implements browser storage for data persistence and user preferences
+- Dynamically selects AI models based on user configuration
-- Likely integrates with external LLM APIs for summary generation
+- Integrates with external LLM APIs using user-selected models
+- Provides fallback models when user preferences are not available

-This extension demonstrates modern browser extension architecture while providing useful content summarization functionality.
+This extension demonstrates modern browser extension architecture while providing useful content summarization functionality with flexible model selection.